ZoDSeR97/Social_App/README.md

 ## :bar_chart: Performance Speculation
 Probably much better off with either double down on Blazor Server App or Next.js as we won't have to deal with 2 programming languages for 1 project.

-Most cool 'thing' for web development is made in JS though.
+Most cool 'thing' for web development are made in JS though and Blazor does not do a good job of keeping developers away from JS.

 ## :white_check_mark: Requirements
 We are using MySQL in this journey